samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

   </figcaption>
 </figure>

-As the person debugging this mess, it hurt me to see the graph flatline at exactly the time of the incident.
+As the person debugging this mess, it hurt to see the graph drop to minimal activity at the exact time of the incident.
 I'd already checked the logs so I knew the workers were busy- not only that, but the large blue spike at 16:05?
 It's time spent working webhooks, for which we run twenty dedicated workers.
-How could ten single threaded workers spend 45s per second working?
+How could twenty single threaded workers spend 45s per second working, as the graph implies?

-## Where it all went wrong
+## Where it went wrong

 The incident graph is lying to us by both hiding and over-reporting work depending on where you take the measurement.
 Understanding why requires us to